wenli-vision/SHFA_release/README.md

 # HFA_release
 * This is an example code for our HFA method described in Algorithm 1 in

-Wen LI, Lixin DUAN, Dong XU and Ivor W. Tsang, "Learning with Augmented Features for Supervised and Semi-supervised Heterogeneous Domain Adaptation," IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI), vol. 36(6), pp. 1134-1148, JUN 2014.
+Wen LI, Lixin DUAN, Dong XU and Ivor W. TSANG, "Learning with Augmented Features for Supervised and Semi-supervised Heterogeneous Domain Adaptation," IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI), vol. 36(6), pp. 1134-1148, JUN 2014.

 To run the example code: